jlelong/LaTeX-Workshop-wiki/Intellisense.md

 ### latex-workshop.intellisense.citation.type

-Defines which type of hint to show when intellisense provides citation suggestions.
+Define which type of hint to show when intellisense provides citation suggestions.

 - inline: Use the inline intellisense to provide citation completion items.
 - browser: Use a dropdown menu to provide citation completion items.